rehabayman/tech-tips-and-resources/remarks.md

             - First, create the DLQ just like you did before with the regular queue.
             - Next, you need to retrieve the ARN (Amazon Resource Name, a unique name within AWS) of the DLQ.
 This can be retrieved by means of a GetQueueAttributesResponse request.
             - Next, specify the Redrive Policy with a maximum number of retries and the DLQ ARN.
 By means of a SetQueueAttributesRequest, the Redrive Policy is linked to the original queue. [resource](https://mydeveloperplanet.com/2021/11/23/how-to-use-amazon-sqs-in-a-spring-boot-app/)
+    2. FIFO vs Standard Queues:
+        - Standard Queues: ensure that the messages are generally delivered in order but can be delivered out of order and more than once due to high throughput
+        - FIFO Queues: ensure that the messages are delivered only once and in order

 ## PHP